samsquire/ideas3/README.md

 With library routing, we can define a pattern of an application once, and provide convenient places to place user logic.

+# 42. User simulation caching

+If we know it takes 100ms to render a page in our app, we could simulate an average journey and cache the response.

 # Incomplete thoughts and ideas
 Function Mesh